- Why study Business Information Systems in Australia?

 - What major might you study for your Business Information Systems degree in Australia?

 - Professional Accreditation

 - Expected salary as a Business Information Analyst in Australia

 - School Recommendations

-- Interested in studying Business Information Systems in Australia?
+- How to pass skills assessments for Business Information Systems degree holders in Australia?

 The difference between information systems (IS) and information technology (IT) is that IS incorporates the technology, people and processes involved with information.
 IT is the design and implementation of information, or data, within the information system.
 While both IT and IS will involve working with others, IS professionals are typically more integrated in using technology and other systems to accomplish business objectives.
 IT professionals, while serving an important function to the overall organization, are more focused on the machines and hardware and software systems.

 BIS examines how information, knowledge, data, and enterprise information systems can be used strategically for business process improvement.
 A BIS professional knows how to develop innovative and practical solutions for business problems.
 Some of the main functions of this occupation include BIS strategy and e-commerce, information and knowledge management, business intelligence and decision making, and business process management and innovation.